maulikramani23/predictive-analysis-thesis/README.md

 > 🎓 Master's Thesis | Chair of Business Information Systems and New Media
 > 🏢 In collaboration with Maschinenfabrik Herkules GmbH & Co.
 KG
-> 🧑‍💻 Author: Maulik Ramani | University of Siegen
+> 🧑‍💻 Author: Maulik Ramani | University of Applied Sciences Ravensburg-Weingarten
 > 📅 Date: January 29, 2025

 ---